cahirwpz/mimiker/docker/README.md

 - run docker container with tmux

 Other commands reference:
- - `make build` - build the mimiker image with tag latest
+ - `make build` - build mimiker image with 'latest' tag to docker hub
- - `make push` - push the mimiker image to the docker hub
+ - `make push` - push mimiker image to docker hub
- - `make up` - bring the containers up
+ - `make up` - bring the container up
+ - `make down` - bring the container down
- - `make compile` - compile the mimiker kernel
+ - `make compile` - compile mimiker kernel
  - `make tmux` - enter the container's shell in a tmux session

 If you would like to tag the built image with a specific version, please run: